A guide for court users when you want to appeal a decision made by an associate judge in the Trial Division of the Supreme Court of Victoria.

 If you are appealing a decision made by an associate judge, you need to know which part of the Supreme Court hears your appeal.

-- Trial Division hears appeals against civil decisions made by an associate judge of the Supreme Court of Victoria.
+- The Trial Division hears most appeals against civil decisions made by an associate judge of the Supreme Court of Victoria.

-- Court of Appeal hears appeals against civil decisions made by an associate judge of the Supreme Court of Victoria, if they were referred certain powers by a Trial Division judge.
+- However the Court of Appeal hears appeals against civil decisions made by an associate judge of the Supreme Court of Victoria:

 Guide - Appealing a decision made by an associate judge

-The guide below is for appeals heard in the Trial Division.
-View the guide below, or download a printable version at the bottom of the page.
+The guide below is for appeals from associate judges heard in the Trial Division.

-For appeals heard in the Court of Appeal read our guide: Court of Appeal Civil Proceedings Guide..
+For appeals from associate judges heard in the Court of Appeal read our guide: Court of Appeal Civil Proceedings Guide.

-The information in the guide is for court users and includes what to do at each stage, what forms you need to complete, what documents you need to provide, court fees and costs that apply in the Supreme Court of Victoria.
+The guide has information on what to do at each stage, what forms you need to complete, what documents you need to provide, court fees and costs that apply in the Supreme Court of Victoria.

 Time limits

-In most cases, you have 14 days from the date the decision was made to serve a Notice of Appeal form on the respondent.
+In most cases, you have 14 days from the date the decision was made to file a Notice of Appeal.
 The date of the decision is on the Court order.

 Extension of time to appeal